-Bachelor of Science in Biology - International Plan: Georgia Tech offers an International Plan through the Office of International Education (http://www.internationalplan.gatech.edu/).
+Bachelor of Science in Biology - International Plan: Georgia Tech offers an International Plan through the Office of International Education (internationalplan.gatech.edu/).
 Successful completion of this plan earns students an International Plan designation on their Georgia Tech degree.
 The primary purpose of the plan is to offer a challenging and coherent academic program for students to develop global competence within the context of a Biology degree.
-The specific requirements of the International Plan can be found at https://oie.gatech.edu/content/program-requirements.
+The specific requirements of the International Plan can be found at oie.gatech.edu/content/program-requirements.
 For more details, contact Dr. Emily Weigel (emily.weigel@biosci.gatech.edu), advisor for Biology majors in the International Program.
-Georgia Tech biology courses are taught in Australia/New Zealand (http://www.pacific.gatech.edu/) as part of the Study Abroad program.
-Other study abroad programs which offer courses relevant to Biology majors are described on the School of Biological Sciences website (http://biosci.gatech.edu/undergrad/international-opportunities).
-In addition, many biology courses are available through Georgia Tech partner universities abroad (http://www.oie.gatech.edu/sa/programs/index.php).
-Some of these universities teach biology courses in English, such as Hong Kong University, Tokyo Technological University, University of Victoria (New Zealand), National University of Singapore, University of Strathclyde (Scotland), and Bilkent University (Turkey).
+Georgia Tech Biological Sciences courses are taught in Australia/New Zealand pacific.gatech.edu as part of the Study Abroad program.
+Other study abroad programs which offer courses relevant to Biology majors are described on the School of Biological Sciences website (biosci.gatech.edu/undergrad/international-opportunities).
+In addition, many Biological Sciences courses are available through Georgia Tech partner universities abroad (oie.gatech.edu/sa/programs/index.php).
+Some of these universities teach Biological Sciences courses in English.
+For details, see the Office of International Education webpage (internationalplan.gatech.edu/).